 Adrenaline autoinjectors are used to treat severe allergic reactions (anaphylaxis) in an emergency.
 They are designed to administer a single, fixed dose of adrenaline and can be given by anyone, including people who are not medically trained.

-The brand of adrenaline autoinjector available in Australia is the EpiPen.
-The EpiPen Jr contains a lower dose of adrenaline for children who weigh between 15kg and 30kg.
+There are two different brands of adrenaline autoinjector available in Australia but the most well-known brand is EpiPen.
+Both brands have an autoinjector for adults and one, which contains a lower dose of adrenaline, for children who weigh between 15kg and 30kg.

 Adrenaline treats the very low blood pressure and poor circulation that occur when someone is having a severe allergic reaction.
 It also relaxes the lungs to help breathing, and reduces swelling, skin rashes and itching.

-- Hold the adrenaline autoinjector firm in your fist and pull off the blue safety release.
+- With the orange tip facing down, hold the adrenaline autoinjector firmly in your fist and pull off the blue safety release.

 - Hold the leg still and place the orange end against the outer mid-thigh.
-You can give the injection through clothing.
+Hold the autoinjector at a right-angle to the outer part of the thigh.

-- Push down hard until you hear or feel a click.
+- Push down firmly until you hear or feel a click.

 - Hold for 3 seconds.